iviviano/Algorithms/Grading/HW2.md

 Problem  8:         -1/10 Your implementation of all-exchange is circular.
 For example, (all-exchange '(a c) '(c a) '(a)) should return '(c) instead of '(a).
 TOTAL:              /100
 ```

+Thank you for numbering the procedures and tests!
+It helps a lot with grading :)

 Please only submit the required files to github.
 You can use a .gitignore file to prevent committing extra stuff: https://git-scm.com/docs/gitignore.